tchvu3/Airtable4j/README.md

 # Airtable4j - Java based Airtable API

+> :warning: **This project is under active development, while the API is stable some bugs might still be present.**

 This library has been designed to be as simple and intuitive as possible to use.

 most of the usage can be inferred by auto-completing your way though the API.